centreon/centreon-documentation/versioned_docs/version-22.04/getting-started/create-graphical-view.md

   - Who is/are this view recipient(s) (users' profiles)?
   - What level of information do users need?
   - Do I monitor all the resources and indicators I need to create that view?
-  - What kind of information should the view contains (resources, indicators, graphs, network links, etc)?
+  - What kind of information should the view contain (resources, indicators, graphs, network links, etc)?
 It can be interesting to start drawing that view on a paper note.